erni27/mob/README.md

 }
 ```

+## Conclusion

-`mob` has some drawbacks.
+Although `mob` can be exteremely useful.
+It has some drawbacks.
 It makes an explicit communication implicit - in many cases a direct communication is much better than an indirect one.
 Also, where performance is a critical factor, you'd rather go with the explicit communication - it's always faster to call a handler directly.